elliot-mb/svg2dft/README.md

 ### Motivation

-I was motivated to make this project as when I first saw this kind of visualisation I was mistified as to how elegant the maths was behind such a seemingly complex task.
+I was motivated to make this project as when I first saw this kind of visualisation.
+I was shocked as to how elegant the maths was behind such a seemingly complex task.

 Lining up and scaling hundreds and hundreds of little vectors rotating at a constant speed all being done by a single expression/a few lines of code really astounded me.